 Again and again, the name “DeepMind” appears in the media in connection with artificial intelligence (AI).
 What exactly is behind it and why do industry giants and billionaires like Elon Musk (Tesla, SpaceX), Peter Thiel (Paypal, Facebook), Jaan Tallinn (Skype) and Li Ka-Shing (Horizon Ventures) invest in it – and not least Google, which has owned the company since 2014?
-The answer is: because DeepMind as an AI seeks and develops a completely different approach to solutions than previous AI concepts have done.
+The answer is: because DeepMind as an AI seeks and develops an entirely different approach to solutions than previous AI concepts have done.
 The difference lies in the situational flexibility.

-The corporate goal of Google DeepMind is “Solve Intelligence”.
+The corporate goal of Google DeepMind is “Solve Intelligence.”
 This open approach differs from more targeted projects such as IBM’s Deep Blue, which aimed to understand and win chess games.
 Google DeepMind does not deal with pre-formulated goals but has a flexible, therefore, and is therefore suitable for various applications.

 Using resources intelligently

 Google is already using one of these flexible applications to optimize the use of energy in its data centers.
 For example, DeepMind analyzes and controls the use of cooling systems, which has already reduced consumption by around 40%.
-The neuronal networks in combination with a short-term memory act like an artificial memory that records the interrelationships of the different influences on energy consumption and draws independent (optimizing) conclusions from them.
+The neuronal networks, in combination with a short-term memory act like an artificial memory that records the interrelationships of the different influences on energy consumption and draws independent (optimizing) conclusions from them.

 Efficiency in all areas

-But also outside the Google world, DeepMind makes headlines.
+However, also outside the Google world, DeepMind makes headlines.
 Since February 2016, DeepMind has been working with the National Health Service to reduce both workload and costs at three London hospitals.
 Google DeepMind was given access to the data of 1.6 million NHS insured and data from the past five years to identify (disease) patterns.
-In this case, the aim was to use financial resources more efficiently, anticipate risks and secure and improve the overall health care situation.
+In this case, the aim was to use financial resources more efficiently, anticipate risks, and secure and improve the overall health care situation.

 Success is rewarded